-The best microSD cards in 2023 | Engadget
+The best microSD cards in 2024

 Capacity

-The first thing to figure out when buying a microSD card is how much space you need.
-Modern cards are usually available in sizes ranging from 32GB to 512GB, while a handful offer 1TB models as well.
-2TB cards are theoretically possible but still in the prototype stage.
+The first thing to figure out when buying a microSD card is how much storage space you need.
+Modern cards are usually available in sizes ranging from 32GB to 512GB, while an increasing number are available in 1TB as well.
+2TB cards from reputable manufacturers are getting closer but aren't widely available just yet.

-For most, a 128GB or 256GB model should be the sweet spot between price and capacity.
-But if you need more room – say, for stashing a bunch of games on a Steam Deck – a 512GB card could make more sense and often provides a better cost-per-GB ratio.
-These days, you can find a decent 128GB card for around $15 or less, a decent 256GB card for less than $30 and (with sales) a decent 512GB card could be as little as $40 (though most cost closer to $50 or $60).
-There’s a starker increase when you go up to 1TB cards, which typically cost around $100.
+For most, a 128GB or 256GB model should be the sweet spot between price and storage space.
+But if you need more room — say, for stashing a bunch of games on a Steam Deck — a 512GB or greater card could make more sense and often provides a better cost-per-GB ratio.
+These days, you can find a decent 128GB card for around $15 or less, a good 256GB card for less than $30 and a solid 512GB card for less than $40 (though many cost closer to $50 or $60).
+There’s a starker increase when you go up to 1TB cards, which typically cost closer to $100.

 Note that a microSD card’s performance may differ depending on what capacity you buy.
 SanDisk says its 128GB Extreme card delivers sequential write speeds up to 90 MB/s, for example, while the higher-capacity models in the same line offer up to 130 MB/s.

 When we talk about microSD cards today, we usually refer to cards that use the microSDXC (eXtended Capacity) standard, which have a capacity between 32GB and 2TB.
 Your device needs to support this for it to work with a microSDXC card.
-This will almost never be an issue these days, but some older devices (a Nintendo 3DS for instance) are only compatible with microSDHC (High Capacity) cards, which range from 2GB to 32GB.
+This will almost never be an issue these days, but some older devices (a Nintendo 3DS, for instance) are only compatible with microSDHC (High Capacity) cards, which range from 2GB to 32GB.

 Read and write speeds

 MicroSD cards are primarily judged on their read and write speeds, which are usually measured in megabytes per second (MB/s).
-Generally speaking, most microSD cards have faster read speeds than write speeds.
+Generally, most microSD cards have faster read speeds than write speeds.

 These metrics can then be broken down into sequential and random performance.
 Sequential read and write speeds matter when you’re trying to access or save long, constant streams of data, such as opening a large video or copying a big batch of files from a PC.
 If you want to use a microSD card for media storage, this is particularly important.
 Random performance, meanwhile, is about how quickly a card can read and write small files scattered throughout the device.

 Since random read/write speeds are much lower than sequential ones, storage device makers tend not to advertise them as loudly.
 But they’re important if you use a card with a gaming device or a single-board computer like the Raspberry Pi, where it often has to rapidly save and access small bits of data in random locations.

 Speed ratings